foster95/kytchentable/README.md

 *Kytchen Table: Come Home to the Table*

-Welcome to Kytchen Table, your newest farm to table restaurant, serving food from the heart, and sourced and supported by local famers and suppliers and run by Head Chef Kyran Becker.
+Welcome to Kytchen Table, your newest farm to table restaurant, serving food from the heart, and sourced and supported by local farmers and suppliers and run by Head Chef Kyran Becker.
 Kytchen Table's website is designed with users at its heart, allowing them to see the menu with ease, as well as signing up to the restaurant to allow them to make and amend bookings and join their mailing list to receive up to date information about the restaurants seasonal menu changes.
 The website also has backend functionality, allowing Super Admins to add, modify and make changes to menu options on the live site, as well as control and amend bookings.

 The target audience for Kytchen Table is middle class and wealthy food lovers, who are keen on knowing the stories of their food and the journey the ingredients took to reach their plate.
 It is directly inspired by restaurants such as Simon Rogan's Henrock and Raymond Blanc's Le Manoir aux Quat’Saisons.